HOW CAN YOU TELL IF GOLD IS REAL

 Look for Flaws

-Gold occurs naturally in nature, so real gold jewelry will naturally contain flaws.
+Gold occurs naturally in nature, so all real gold jewelry will naturally contain flaws.
 These can include scratch marks or air bubbles visible to the naked eye.
 The value of a piece of gold jewelry depends on its karat weight, so if you see a flaw, it does not necessarily mean that a piece is cheap or fake gold.

 The Skin Test